Focus Writing For Bank Exam Samples and Examples

 b.
 Marketing Department

-• This department handles marketing of the product and promotional activities to reach the products to a vast amount of potential clients.
+• This department handles product marketing and promotional activities to reach a large number of potential clients.

-• It also promotes the business and mission of an organization through social media.
+• It also promotes an organization’s business and mission through social media.

 c.
 Operational Department

-• This department ensures that all the equipment and materials are ready to run the operation smoothly.
+• This department ensures that all equipment and materials are ready to ensure smooth operation.
 It ensures that all products are of good quality.
 This department follows the eight principles of TQM to ensure product and service quality.

-• Additionally, this department has the ultimate accountability for profit and loss and seeks to maximize shareholder return on investment.
+• Additionally, this department bears ultimate responsibility for profit and loss and seeks to maximize shareholder return on investment.

 3.2 Management Team